laradium/laradium/readme.md

-Package allows you to create advanced CRUD views with relations in light wight admin panel.
+Package allows you to create advanced CRUD views with relations in light weight admin panel.
 Using plain laravel database structure, models and VueJS which allows to make it very flexible and can be adjusted up to your needs.

 # Installation
 1. Add this to your project repositories list in `composer.json` file